-(7) Permit-required lots: Except as provided herein, parking is prohibited in any campus parking lot that requires a parking permit unless the vehicle displays a valid parking permit for that lot.
+(7) Permit-required lots: Except as provided herein, parking is prohibited in any campus parking lot that requires a parking permit unless the vehicle has a valid parking permit for that lot.
 The university uses license plate recognition technology to manage parking on its campus.
 Owners purchase parking permits for particular lots on campus and are required to provide the license plate numbers for any vehicles they are requesting a permit for.
 To be considered valid, parking permits must be issued by the university’s parking services office, be current, and be for the license plate associated with the vehicle parked in a parking lot.

 (a) All permit-required lots have designated days and times during which a permit is required.

-(b) Motorcycles parked in a permit-required lot in any space other than a designated motorcycle free-parking area must display a valid parking permit.
+(b) Motorcycles parked in a permit-required lot must have a valid parking permit.

 (8) Disabled parking spaces: Any vehicle that is parked in a disabled parking space in a university owned or leased parking lot must register with Parking Services and provide evidence of a valid, state-issued disabled parking permit, license plate, or year tab.
-The vehicle must also display a valid EWU disabled parking permit if parking in a permit-required parking lot during the designated days and times that a permit is required for parking.
+The vehicle must also have a valid EWU disabled parking permit if parking in a permit-required parking lot during the designated days and times that a permit is required for parking.

-(9) Metered parking: A person who parks a vehicle in a metered parking space must pay for time used during posted times of operation.
+(9) Metered/mobile payment parking: A person who parks a vehicle in a metered or mobile payment parking space must pay for time used during posted times of operation.

 (10) Vehicle size limits: Vehicles longer than twenty feet, campers, trailers, buses, and pickup trucks with a camper may not be parked on university property without prior authorization from parking services.

 (11) Bicycles: Bicycles must be parked in bicycle racks.